Keep the Trail Access info current...

 Mount Torbreck (1516 metres high) is a rocky mountain half way between Marysville and Eildon.
 It is the westernmost mountain in the high country over 1500 metres and was briefly a designated ski resort in the 1980's, although the only infrastructure built was a picnic table.

 From your car, head up the steep road cutting, through a pair of gates that restrict winter access and walk along the unsurfaced Barnewall Plains Road for 1500 metres.
-At a more open saddle you will see a picnic table to the west (your left) and a signpost to the east indicating the walking track to Mt Torbreck.
+At a more open saddle you will see a picnic table to the west (your left) and a signpost to the east indicating the walking track to Mount Torbreck.

 The track climbs in an easterly and then south easterly direction, getting steeper around the area where the predominant trees change from woollybutt to snow gum.
 The track is fairly well defined and orange metal triangles attached to trees make route finding fairly easy, even in winter when the track is covered in snow.
 It climbs beneath a series of huge granite boulders before reaching the top of Conn Ridge.
 The route then veers to the north, climbing through boulder studded, open snow gum woodland towards the summit on a more modest gradient.

 Trees are more sparse in the summit area which boasts a steel framed trig point and a large rock cairn.
-On a clear day, views of ranges of hills covered in ash forests in all directions are impressive, as are the views of nearby Lake Eildon and the higher ranges near Mt Buller.
+On a clear day, views of ranges of hills covered in ash forests in all directions are impressive, as are the views of nearby Lake Eildon and the higher ranges near Mount Buller.
 Return to the car the way you came.
-There are good views along the southern part of Conn Ridge, so if you have the time and energy it’s a worthwhile off track diversion to head out towards Conn Hill before heading down the mountain on the track.
+There are good views along the southern part of Conn Ridge, so if you have the time and energy it's a worthwhile off track diversion to head out towards Conn Hill before heading down the mountain on the track.

 From Melbourne head for Lilydale and continue on to Healesville on the Maroondah Highway B 360, follow the highway over the Black Spur and on to the small town of Taggerty.
 Turn left and take the C 515 to Thornton.
 Then follow the Goulburn Valley Highway B 340 to the Snobs Creek pub (aka Eildon Holiday Resort Hotel), 5 km before Eildon.
 Turn right on to Snobs Creek Road and drive south for 14 km.
 The road is sealed at first, but the latter section is a well maintained gravel road.
 At a regrowing logging coupe turn left and drive 800 metres up Conn Gap Road (this road is rough but should be suitable for 2WD vehicle if you take your time), to a junction just before a bridge.
 Park your car here.